alexaustralie/Rendu_MLbio/README.md

-It contains my 3 tp and their html version.
+It contains my 3 tp and their html and pdf version.